godak9/Final_Project/README.md

 - _Fatal_: The column was the target column in the machine learning model.
 Transformed so that each row contained a value either Y for yes or N for N. Missing values were extracted from information contained in the Injury, Type, Name columns after being cross referenced on the internet.

 ### Database
 The columns above were seperated before being cleaned and saved to csv files with the unqiue identifier column, Case Number.
 The data was loaded into pgAdmin where we hosted a database and joined the cleaned data on the Case Number column.
-This table was also exported as a csv file so we could perform exploratory analysis in Tablaeu before the creating machine learning models.
+This table was also exported as a csv file so we could perform exploratory analysis.

 ## Machine Learning
-Before creating any machine learning models, we began with an exploratory analysis of the cleaned data in Tablaue.
+Before creating any machine learning models, we began with an exploratory analysis of the cleaned data in Tableau.
 After exploration, we decided to drop the Day, Year, and Name columns becasue they proved irrelevant to answering our inital questions.
 Then, we loaded the joined cleaned data table from pgAdmin into a Pandas dataframe where we dropped any row that contained null values.
 With no null rows, we encoded the data using the Pandas .get_dummies() method. _The encoded machine learning dataset contained 5,056 rows of data, 126 feature columns, and the Fatal target column_.
 ### Comparing Classification Models
 From the beginning of the project we realized predicting a fatal shark attack would be a classification problem.
-We compared four classification models where we consistently kept the random_state=1 :
+For this We compared four classification models where we consistently kept the random_state=1 :
    1. Simple Logistic Regression using SMOTEENN resampling
    2. Easy Ensemble AdaBoost Classifier Model
    3. Random Forest Classifier Model
    4. Gradient Boosting Model
 ### Choosing the Best Model
 When deciding on the best model we judged two validation scores: Accuracy and Recall.
 We were looking for a model with output sensitive predictions where we could cover false negatives.
 We thought that it was better to label a non-fatal shark bite as fatal than labeling a fatal shark bite as non-fatal.
 Ater judging these scores across models we decided the Gradient Boosting Model worked best for this problem.
-However, we gained valuable insights from the Random Forest Classifier Model after generating a list of feature importances and seeing which features had the most impact when classifying.
+However, we gained valuable insights from the Random Forest Classifier Model after generating a list of feature importances and seeing which import features had largest effects on the classifier when predicting a certain variable.
 #### Gradient Boosting Model
 We tried various combinations of n_estimators, learning_rates, and max_features until we landed on the combination that generated the highest accuracy and recall score.
 Below is the code for out model instance:
 ```